jburrows82/llmcord/README.md

 - Handles multiple URLs within the same message concurrently.
 - Basic error handling included (timeouts, non-HTML content, fetch errors).

-### Google Lens Integration (Custom Primary, SerpAPI Fallback)
+### Google Lens Integration (SerpAPI Primary, Custom Fallback)
-- **Primary Implementation (Custom/Playwright):**
+- **Primary Implementation (SerpAPI):**
   - Trigger image analysis by starting your query with `googlelens` (case-insensitive) after mentioning the bot or using `at ai` (e.g., `@BotName googlelens what is this?` or `at ai googlelens identify this object`).
   - Requires image(s) to be attached to the message.
-  - The bot uses **Playwright** (integrated within `llmcord.py`) to automate a real Chrome browser instance with a specific user profile to perform the Google Lens search.
-This mimics human interaction for potentially better results or bypassing certain restrictions.
-  - **Requires configuration** of your Chrome user data directory and profile name in `config.yaml` (see below).
-  - **Requires Playwright and its browser drivers to be installed** (`pip install playwright` and `python -m playwright install chrome`).
-- **Fallback Implementation (SerpAPI):**
-  - If the custom Playwright implementation fails (due to configuration errors, Playwright issues, or Google changes), the bot automatically falls back to using **SerpAPI's Google Lens API**.
-- Requires image(s) to be attached to the message.
-- Fetches visual matches and related content for each image concurrently.
+  - The bot uses **SerpAPI's Google Lens API** to fetch visual matches and related content for each image concurrently.
-- Appends the formatted results (indicating source: custom or SerpAPI) to your original query before sending it to the LLM, providing visual context for analysis or identification.
-- Handles multiple image attachments in a single query.
-- **Requires SerpAPI API keys** configured in `config.yaml` for the fallback functionality.
+  - **Requires SerpAPI API keys** configured in `config.yaml`.
   - **Multiple API Key Support:** Configure multiple SerpAPI keys in `config.yaml`.
   - **Automatic Key Rotation & Retry:** The bot randomly rotates between available keys.
 If a request fails (e.g., rate limit), it automatically retries with another key.
+- **Fallback Implementation (Custom/Playwright):**
+  - If the primary SerpAPI implementation fails (e.g., all keys are rate-limited, API errors), the bot automatically falls back to using a **custom Playwright implementation**.
+  - This fallback uses Playwright (integrated within `llmcord.py`) to automate a real Chrome browser instance with a specific user profile to perform the Google Lens search.
+This mimics human interaction.
+  - **Requires configuration** of your Chrome user data directory and profile name in `config.yaml` for the fallback functionality.
+  - **Requires Playwright and its browser drivers to be installed** (`pip install playwright` and `python -m playwright install chrome`) for the fallback functionality.
+- Fetches visual matches and related content for each image concurrently.
+- Appends the formatted results (indicating source: SerpAPI or Custom) to your original query before sending it to the LLM, providing visual context for analysis or identification.
+- Handles multiple image attachments in a single query.

 ### Robust Rate Limit Handling
 - **Persistent Cooldown:** Rate-limited API keys (LLM providers & SerpAPI) are automatically detected and put on a 24-hour cooldown to prevent reuse.